An Introduction to Repairs and Spares

 Most teasmades are easy for the amateur mechanic to maintain and repair.
 If you would like to try to repair one yourself you can find several helpful articles in the Care and Repair category.

-If you’d rather not get mechanical, a good local clock repairer or an old fashioned electrical shop is normally your first port of call.
-You might also like to look for your nearest Men’s Shed.
-Some of these specialise in repairing old technology and electricals.
+If you’d rather not get mechanical yourself, a good local clock repairer or an old fashioned electrical shop is normally your first port of call.

 Clock Repairs and More who used to deal in teasmade repairs at Clevedon Craft Centre on the edge of Clevedon near Bristol is now closed.
 Patrick’s telephone was 07904 491665, but I am not sure whether he is still trading.